alexirpan/alexirpan.github.io/_posts/2019-01-29-alphastar-part2.markdown

 build a dataset $$\mathcal{D}$$ by collecting data from a mixture of the expert
 $$\pi^*$$ and current policy $$\hat{\pi}_i$$.
-We iteratively alternate training policies and collecting data, and by always collecting with a mixture of expert data and on-policy data, we can ensure that our dataset will always cover parts of state-space that are close enough to our current policy.
+We iteratively alternate training policies and collecting data, and by always collecting with a mixture of expert data and on-policy data, we can ensure that our dataset will always include both expert states and states close to ones our current policy would visit.

 But importantly, the core optimization loop (the "train classifier" line) is still based on maximizing the likelihood of actions in your dataset.
 The only change is on how the data is generated.
-So, if you have a very large dataset, from a wide variety of experts of varying skill levels
+If you have a very large dataset, from a wide variety of experts of varying skill levels
 (like, say, a corpus of StarCraft games from anyone who's ever played the game), then it's possible that your data already has enough variation to let your agent learn how